justagist/franka_ros_interface/README.rst

 (*Version 1.0.0*)

-A ROS API for the Franka Emika Panda robot, extending the `franka_ros`_ to expose more information about the robot, and providing low level control of the robot using ROS and Python API.
+A ROS interface library for the Franka Emika Panda robot, extending the `franka_ros`_ to expose more information about the robot, and providing low-level control of the robot using ROS and `Python API <Python API Documentation_>`_.

-Provides controlling and managing the Franka Emika Panda robot (real and simulated).
-Contains exposed controllers for the robot (joint position, velocity, torque), interfaces for the gripper, controller manager, coordinate frames, etc, MoveIt! and Trajectory Action Client interfaces.
+Provides utilites for controlling and managing the Franka Emika Panda robot (real and `simulated <panda_simulator_>`_).
+Contains exposed controllers for the robot (joint position, velocity, torque), interfaces for the gripper, controller manager, coordinate frames interface, etc. Also provides utilities to control the robot using MoveIt! and ROS Trajectory Action & ActionClient.
-Provides almost complete sim-to-real / real-to-sim transfer of code with the `panda_simulator`_ package.
+This package also provides almost complete sim-to-real / real-to-sim transfer of code with the `panda_simulator`_ package.